 What You Should Know About Graduating From Community College in Vermont

 One of the most important factors to consider when pursuing community college is your career potential.
-According to 2020 data, the highest-paying Vermont careers that require an associate degree were radiation therapists, diagnostic medical sonographers, air traffic controllers, nuclear medicine technologists, and magnetic resonance imaging technologists.
+According to 2021 data, the highest-paying Vermont careers that require an associate degree were radiation therapists, air traffic controllers, diagnostic medical sonographers, mechanical drafters, and electrical and electronics drafters.

 Associate degree holders searching for a job in Vermont should consider which careers have high employment rates.
-The top five careers with the most job openings for the upcoming decade are industrial engineering technicians, preschool teachers (excluding special education), paralegals and legal assistants, dental hygienists, and veterinary technologists and technicians.
+The top five careers with the most job openings for the upcoming decade are preschool teachers (excluding special education), paralegals and legal assistants, dental hygienists, radiologic technicians, and veterinary technicians.

 While some occupations are projected to have higher employment rates, others are projected to decline.
-The jobs that are expected to have the greatest decline for associate degree holders in Vermont are desktop publishers, chemical technicians, broadcast technicians, morticians and funeral directors, and industrial engineering technicians.
+The jobs that are expected to have the greatest decline for associate degree holders in Vermont are electrical and electronic engineering technologists, calibration technologists, and broadcast technicians.

 While reviewing different community colleges, you should keep in mind the cost of higher education.
 Below is a list of federal and state resources that connect students to scholarships, grants, and financial aid opportunities available to Vermont associate degree students.

 - Vermont Student Assistance Corporation (VSAC).
 VSAC helps students receive funding for their education by providing information about Vermont-based grants, scholarships, and financial aid resources.

 - Federal Student Aid.
 Every year, the U.S. Department of Education’s office of Federal Student Aid offers over $120 billion in scholarships, grants, and loans.
 Students can view their eligibility by visiting the FAFSA4caster, and they can apply by completing the online FAFSA form.